labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step3.md

 # Practical Applications of Generator Management

-In this step, we will explore practical applications of the concepts we have learned about managing generators and handling exceptions in generators.
+In this step, we're going to explore how to apply the concepts we've learned about managing generators and handling exceptions in generators to real - world scenarios.
+Understanding these practical applications will help you write more robust and efficient Python code.

 ## Creating a Robust File Monitoring System

-Let's create a more robust version of our file monitoring system that can handle various scenarios.
+Let's build a more reliable version of our file monitoring system.
+This system will be able to handle different situations, such as timeouts and user requests to stop.

-Create a new file named `robust_follow.py` in the WebIDE editor:
+First, open the WebIDE editor and create a new file named `robust_follow.py`.
+Here's the code you need to write in this file:

 ```python
 import os